esenyel/esenyel.github.io/_pages/research.md

      height="480"
      style="float: right; margin-left: 2px" />

 High-frequency  periodic sensor measurements are usually expected for a traditional system to safely navigate in environments occupied with obstacles.
 However, monitoring the sensors and processing the sensor measurements at high-frequency are computationally consuming, and often not necessary especially when the vehicle is operating in obstacle-free environments.
 To minimize the computation associated with the sensor monitoring while guaranteeing safety, reachability analysis is leveraged to capture the future states of a UAV operating under the effects of noise and disturbances in both static and dynamic environments under external disturbances and noises.
 Self-triggered scheduling is then utilized to compute when the system needs to perform sensor monitoring.

-More details about the approach and the simulation and experiment results can be found in our papers: [AHS'17](https://ieeexplore.ieee.org/document/8046382 "AHS'17") [ICRA'18](https://ieeexplore.ieee.org/document/8463205 "ICRA'18") [JINT'20](https://link.springer.com/epdf/10.1007/s10846-020-01192-2?sharing_token=qFtm8fdhrw7rGoxGSkag9Pe4RwlQNchNByi7wbcMAY7a0qUIrsI7Gsc1PxE0C73W76eRLdTfLaDkqH1k2r_lFJDR2pmTLZvq7Px2rnuCcKWhnHiTmHhqX_j3X_xVtcUXJzzrkbBCBQCbOpqqYUGu44c7CmLWpuWDkN5dZ2i4Jfk%3D "JINT '20")
+**Relevant Publications**
+* **E. Yel**, Tony X. Lin, N. Bezzo, ”_Computation-Aware Adaptive Planning and Scheduling for Safe Unmanned Airborne Operations_” Journal of Intelligent and Robotic Systems, 2020 [PDF](https://link.springer.com/epdf/10.1007/s10846-020-01192-2?sharing_token=qFtm8fdhrw7rGoxGSkag9Pe4RwlQNchNByi7wbcMAY7a0qUIrsI7Gsc1PxE0C73W76eRLdTfLaDkqH1k2r_lFJDR2pmTLZvq7Px2rnuCcKWhnHiTmHhqX_j3X_xVtcUXJzzrkbBCBQCbOpqqYUGu44c7CmLWpuWDkN5dZ2i4Jfk%3D "JINT'20")
+* **E. Yel**, T. X. Lin and N. Bezzo, ”_Self-triggered Adaptive Planning and Scheduling of UAV Operations_,” IEEE International Conference on Robotics and Automation (ICRA), Brisbane, 2018 [PDF](https://ieeexplore.ieee.org/document/8463205 "ICRA'18")
+* **E. Yel**, T. X. Lin and N. Bezzo, ”_Reachability-based self-triggered scheduling and replanning of UAV operations_,” NASA/ESA Conference on Adaptive Hardware and Systems (AHS), Pasadena, CA, 2017, pp. 221-228.
+[PDF](https://ieeexplore.ieee.org/document/8046382 "AHS'17")